MaterializeInc/materialize/play/mbta/doc/mbta-setup.md

 5. Number of partitions that the kafka topic should have.
 Optional.
 Defaults to 1.

 6. Heartbeat frequency.
-In other words, the frequency at which the `mbta_to_mtrlz` code should check the file for new data if it has caught up to the end of the file.
+In other words, the frequency at which the `mbta-to-mtrlz` code should check the file for new data if it has caught up to the end of the file.
 Optional.
 Defaults to 250ms.
 Specifying this is mostly just for avoiding unnecessary usage of CPU cycles for slow-moving topics.
 Technically